yegor256/blog/_drafts/rate.md

 Oracle, Zend, Amazon, IBM, MySQL, etc. &mdash;
 I'm talking about these certifications.
 In order to get them you should pass an exam.
 Not an easy one and not online.
-It is a real exam take in a certification center, where you're sitting in front of a computer for a few hours, without any books or Internet access, answering questions.
+It is a real exam taken in a certification center, where you're sitting in front of a computer for a few hours, without any books or Internet access, answering questions.
 Rather humiliating activity for a respected software developer?
 Indeed.
 And there